liamca/medical-ner-search/README.md

 ## What is Apache CTakes
 cTAKES stands for clinical text analytics and knowledge extraction and is a very effective method of extracting various medical based entities (named entity extraction) from a corpus of text.
 For example it can identify disease or anatomical terms mentioned within the text.
 It has been trained using dataources such as [UMLS (snomed)](https://www.nlm.nih.gov/healthit/snomedct/).

-## What is Azure Search
+## What is Azure Cognitive Search
-Azure Search is a platform as a service that makes it easy for developers to build great search experiences over their data.
+[Azure Cognitive Search](https://azure.microsoft.com/en-us/blog/announcing-cognitive-search-azure-search-cognitive-capabilities/) is a merger of Azure Search which is a platform as a service that makes it easy for developers to build great search experiences over their data with Cognitive Services which has the ability to leverage AI extract meaning from content such as text and images.
+By combining these technologies, Cognitive Search has the ability to let developer build effective search applications over unstructured content such as medical documents.

 ## Getting Started with cTAKES
 In this section we will learn how to download and run a JAVA servlet based implimentation of Apache cTAKES that has the ability to receive through an API call a set of text that is processed and returns a set of medical named entities found in the content.